 Critical Hit Class: Chie Satonaka is geared towards this, especially in Golden.
 There, she has Black Spot and later Rainy Death, two physical attacks with very high critical rate.
 She also got a passive that increases chance for critical, as well as a buff that also increases critical chance.
 This is probably to compensate for her lower damage compared to fellow physical attacker Kanji.

-Cross Dresser: You and your buddies get entered into a crossdressing beauty pageant by the girls for signing them up for the regular beauty pageant.
+You and your buddies get entered into a crossdressing beauty pageant by the girls for signing them up for the regular beauty pageant.
 Hilarity Ensues.

 Curtains Match the Window: It's rather interesting to note that just about every character (Major and Minor) has this trope in effect.
-There are only 2 characters who don't follow this trope: Teddie's human form (Blond hair, blue eyes) and Izanami's human form (whitish-grey hair and RED EYES), both of who are otherworldly beings of some sort.
+There are only 2 characters who don't follow this trope: Teddie's human form (Blond hair, blue eyes) and Izanami's human form (whitish-grey hair and RED EYES), both of whom are otherworldly beings of some sort.
 Hmmm.

-Damage Sponge Boss: While most bosses prior had a gimmick or a check point, Adachi and Ameno-sagiri are simple and straight forward.
+Damage-Sponge Boss: While most bosses prior had a gimmick or a check point, Adachi and Ameno-sagiri are simple and straight forward.

 Dancing Theme: The new opening for Golden, as if this game needed to be any more upbeat.